jaspector

 8 a.m. to 4 p.m.

-Typical inspection sequence: Verified county inspection activity includes field inspections tied to floodplain review and OSSF permitting.
+Typical sequence: Verified county inspection activity includes field inspections tied to floodplain review and OSSF permitting.

 No public county statement imposes a general building permit for all ordinary construction in unincorporated Wharton County.
 The county clearly publishes a permit requirement to rebuild or repair after a flood when applicable, floodplain-development controls, OSSF or septic permits, subdivision policy materials, drainage-related requirements, and 911 rural addressing forms.
 The flood-repair handout also says that if a flooded structure is outside the flood zone, the county will verify that address and no permit will be required for repairs.

+Not all construction work requires a permit in unincorporated Wharton County, TX.
 The following work is generally exempt: If a flooded property is verified to be outside the flood zone, no permit is required for repairs..
+When in doubt, confirm with the local building department before starting work.